 Done in Ace Attorney Investigations with the ditzy bubble-blowing Cammy Meale, the jovial Ernest Amano, and the elderly Quercus Alba.
 They're all murderers or accessories to murders, and all work in the same smuggling ring.
 Since veteran players of the series will know to look for the trope, the game even plays with your head a little with the delightful, energetic, and oblivious Colias Palaeno—who never even comes under suspicion.

-Arguably, the entire Team Fortress 2 team, all of whom the Announcer refers to as having "below average" intelligence, outside the attack classes, could count.
-Demoman seems like a friendly, reasonable guy when he's not drunk, based on the War update comic, and it's hard to be stupid and make five million dollars in one year.
+The entire Team Fortress 2 team, all of whom the Announcer refers to as having "below average" intelligence, outside the attack classes, could count.
+Demoman seems like a friendly, reasonable guy when he's not drunk, based on the War update comic, and it's hard to be stupid and make five million dollars in one year; plus, as he puts it, it he weren't skilled at combining and preparing highly volatile compounds, he "wouldn't be here discussin' it with ya."
 Heavy has a Ph.D. in Russian literature, and if the Russian "Meet The Heavy" is any clue, is much more eloquent in his native language.
 Engineer has 11 "hard science" Ph.D.s, which speaks for itself.
 "Meet The Medic" revealed Medic is indeed a trained doctor, though he's barking mad and he lost his license for stealing a patient's skeleton.
 Sniper managed to rig a tribal shield to electrify its attackers, and while not as smart as the rest, doesn't seem "below average."
 Spy had the resources, intelligence, contacts, and capability to thoroughly research a "Your Mom" joke, in addition to being able to do a spot-on impression of the voice of all eight other team members, and seeming like a completely civil, intelligent gentleman off the battlefield.
 Below average, indeed.

 Pyro could be too, as most of when he/she's trying to speak under the mask sounds somewhat condescending.

-The recent 'Meet the Pyro' video revealed that the he is utterly insane and views the world as a happy, colourful place where she skips around dishing out lollipops and rainbows to adorable cherubs, where in reality it is causing pain and suffering by shooting gouts of searing flame at his enemies.
-Since she has such a warped view of reality the smart/dumb scale doesn't really apply to it.
+A later "Meet the Pyro" video revealed that the (s)he is utterly insane and views the world as a happy, colourful place where (s)he skips around dishing out lollipops and rainbows to adorable cherubs, when in reality (s)he is causing pain and suffering by shooting gouts of searing flame at his/her enemies.
+Since (s)he has such a warped view of reality the smart/dumb scale doesn't really apply to him/her.

 Levin from Soul Nomad & the World Eaters appears to be a complete idiot...up to the point where he stabs your Old Master dead out of the blue and reveals he's the last world eater; he's helped you because you've been killing off — or given him an opening to kill — everyone who was ever a challenge to his future bid for godhood, and every single time he left the party to wander around and came running back dragging trouble behind him, he did it entirely on purpose.